release

 Baserow Release 1.17: up to 3x faster

 Performance is essential!
-That’s why we spent the past couple of weeks optimizing Baserow’s speed.
-Now your tables are faster, smoother to navigate, and the calendar view has new features too.
-Read on to learn more about what’s new in Baserow 1.17.
+We’ve spent the past few weeks optimizing Baserow’s speed, resulting in faster and smoother table navigation.
+Additionally, the calendar view now has exciting new features.
+Read on to discover what’s new in Baserow 1.17.

 Performance optimizations

-Baserow can now easily handle tables with millions of rows thanks to a long list of under-the-hood upgrades, in some situations being up-to 100x faster than before.
-We’ve also improved Baserow’s performance across the board, seeing on average a 3x.
-And we’re just getting started with performance optimizations!
+Baserow can now effortlessly handle tables with millions of rows, thanks to a long list of under-the-hood upgrades.
+In some cases, it’s up to 100x faster than before.
+We’ve also made overall performance improvements across the board, with an average improvement of 3x.
+And this is just the beginning!

 • Lazy loading the related tables in the internal model to improve performance of databases with many link to table fields.